🔍 공개 퀴즈 검색

 Which is NOT a good basis for an inference?

-1. Background knowledge
+1. Relevant background knowledge

-3. Wild guessing without support ✓
+2. Wild guessing without support ✓

-4. Text evidence
+4. Text evidence and details

 What does it mean to 'read between the lines'?

-1. Read every other line
+1. Read every other line of text

-2. Skip difficult paragraphs
+2. Skip the difficult paragraphs

-4. Understand implied meanings not directly stated ✓
+3. Understand implied meanings not directly stated ✓

 If a story shows dark clouds and people carrying umbrellas, what can you infer?

-1. The clouds are decorative
+1. The clouds are just decorative scenery

-2. It's a sunny day
+2. It's a sunny day at the beach

-3. It's about to rain or is raining ✓
+4. It's about to rain or is raining ✓

 What is foreshadowing?

-1. Hints about what will happen later ✓
+3. Hints about what will happen later ✓

-4. Looking at shadows
+4. Looking at shadows in illustrations

 Why is it important to verify your inferences?

-1. To impress your teacher
+1. To impress your teacher with answers

 3. To prove you're always right